Cross-dev from Linux

 Numbering

-Don't blame stale files
+Don't assume stale files

 4. Diagnostics: file-backed log + hardware-only verification